jamii/imp/diary.md

 ?x is friends with ?x
 ```

-Whenever a constant on self-join is spotted, the planner adds an action that calls one of:
+Whenever a self-join or a constant is spotted, the planner adds an action that calls one of:

 ``` rust
 impl Chunk {